openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for Wallets acting as OAuth 2.0 client:

 * `credential_offer_endpoint`: OPTIONAL.
-URL of the Credential Offer Endpoint of a Wallet.
+Credential Offer Endpoint of a Wallet.

+### Client Metadata Retrieval {#client-metadata-retrieval}

+How to obtain Client Metadata is out of scope of this specification.
+The profiles of this specification may define static Client Metadata values.

-If the Credential Issuer is unable to perform discovery of the Credential Offer Endpoint URL, the following claimed URL is used: `openid-credential-offer://`.
+If the Credential Issuer is unable to perform discovery of the Wallet's Credential Offer Endpoint, the following claimed URL is used: `openid-credential-offer://`.

 ## Credential Issuer Metadata {#credential-issuer-metadata}